Bayesian Clustered Coefficients Regression with Auxiliary Covariates Assistant Random Effects: Method

 \subsection{Auxiliary Covariates Assistant Covariance Matrix}

-In the regression model \eqref{hierarchical model} where spatial random effects are present, their covariance structure often depend on the geographical distance between pairs of locations, which in general indicates that closer locations have stronger correlation, and is in accordance with Tobler's first law of geography that ``everything is related to everything else, but near things are more related than distant things''.
+In the regression model \eqref{eq:spatial_regression} where spatial random effects are present, their covariance structure often depend on the geographical distance between pairs of locations, which in general indicates that closer locations have stronger correlation, and is in accordance with Tobler's first law of geography that ``everything is related to everything else, but near things are more related than distant things''.
 In most economics problems, however, spatial proximity might not be the sole indicator for similarity, as there can be geographically distant locations that share similar demographical characteristics.
-For example, despite the relatively short distance between New York City and Albany, the difference between their population densities is greater than that between New York City and San Francisco, which are more than 2000 miles apart (see \url{http://worldpopulationreview.com}).
+For example, while the GCD between New York City and Albany is only~135 miles, which is far less than the~2569 miles between New York City and San Francisco (calculated using \textbf{ggmap} and \textbf{geosphere} packages in \textsf{R}), the population density of Albany is only 4525.3 per square mile, which is far smaller than those of New York City and San Francisco, which are, respectively, 27,709.4 and~19,104.4 per square mile \citep[Data source:][]{worldpopulation2020}.
 To incorporate such similarities into the covariance structure for random effects, motivated by covariance regression \citep{zou2017covariance} and Bayesian model averaging \citep{raftery1997bayesian}, we propose the following auxiliary covariates assistant covariance (ACAC) matrix for random effects in a mixture regression model:

 where $\sigma^2$ is a constant accounting for the overall magnitude of variance, $\bm{w}=(w(s_1),\cdots,w(s_n))^\top$, and $\bm{W}(\bm{Z}_j),j=1,\cdots,J$ is the similarity matrix of the $j$th auxiliary covariate.
 Entries of the similarity matrix have values between~0 and~1, and are usually decreasing with respect to the absolute difference between values of the auxiliary covariates.
 The three aforementioned weighting schemes in~\eqref{eq:weightingscheme} can be used to define~$\bm{W}(\bm{Z}_j)$.
 For example, an exponential decay similarity matrix~$\bm{W}(\bm{Z}_j)$ can be constructed so that its~$(\ell, \ell^{'})$-th element is